Institute of Physics: Publishing

 IOP Publishing is a wholly owned subsidiary of the IOP that publishes 85 academic titles.
 Any profits generated by the publishing company are used to fund the charitable activities of the IOP.
 It won the Queen's Award for Export Achievement in 1990, 1995 and 2000 and publishes a large number of journals, websites and magazines, such as the Physics World membership magazine of the Institute of Physics, which was launched in 1988.

 Governance

 An elected Council governs and controls the affairs of the institute.
 The council meets four times a year and has up to 21 members, of whom 18 are elected by members of the institute.

 The president is elected by the membership of the institute and serves a term of two years.
-The current president is Sheila Rowan (2021-2023).
+The current president is Sir Keith Burnett (2021-2023).
 The history of the institute, from its founding as the Physical Society of London through to today's institute, has meant that the name of the post held has varied.
 The CEO since 2012 has been Paul Hardaker.